 As an aside, Professor Hawking once threw a party for time travellers, to see if any would turn up if he posted the invite after the party.
 None did, but it seems perfect that the memorial website allows people born in the future to attend the service.
 Look out for time travellers at the Abbey.

 Well, this blew up a bit.
 After I spotted the time travel option, it sparked a huge amount of interest on Twitter, leading to an article in the BBC, and then… everywhere!

-It’s lovely to see that so many people were as attracted to his mischievous sense of scientific humour, and maybe it all made people think about for a moment about the science he worked on through his long life.
+It’s lovely to see that so many people were as attracted to his mischievous sense of scientific humour, and maybe it all made people think for a moment about the science he worked on throughout his long life.

 A selection of news reports: